Fermín de Lasuén

-Fermín de Francisco Lasuén de Arasqueta (7 June 1736 - Mission de San Carlos (California), 26 June 1803) was a Basque Franciscan missionary to Alta California president of the Franciscan missions there, and founder of nine of the twenty-one Spanish missions in California.
+Fermín de Francisco Lasuén de Arasqueta (7 June 1736 - Mission de San Carlos (California), 26 June 1803) was a Spanish Basque Franciscan missionary to Alta California, Spanish Empire. president of the Franciscan missions there, and founder of nine of the twenty-one Spanish missions in California.

 Biography

 Although he is sometimes called the "forgotten friar," Fermín Lasuén actually governed the California Mission system three years longer than his more famous predecessor, Junípero Serra.
 Lasuén was born at Vitoria in Álava, Spain, on 7 July 1736 and joined the Franciscan order as a teenager, entering the Friary of San Francisco shortly before his fifteenth birthday on 19 March 1751.
 On 19 March 1751, Lasuén was ceremoniously invested with his Franciscan habit.

 In 1759, Lasuén left the Franciscan Sanctuary of Arantzazu (Gipuzkoa).
 He then set sail from Cádiz with seventeen other friars while still a deacon to volunteer for ministry in the Americas.
 He arrived in New Spain in 1761 and was sent west to Las Californias in 1768.
 Following the establishment of Mission San Diego de Alcalá in 1769, he moved north to Alta California in 1773.
 He based himself in San Diego and remained there until 1775; he helped establish Mission San Juan Capistrano before the murder of Luís Jayme.
 Kumeyaay Indian unrest caused his return to San Diego.

 In late 1776 he went to San Luis Obispo before again returning to San Diego in 1777 when he was made minister there.
 He was appointed the second Presidente of the missions in California in 1785, following the death of Junípero Serra, and transferred to Mission San Carlos Borromeo de Carmelo.
 Lasuén continued the work begun by Serra, establishing 9 more missions, bringing the total to 18 (the final total was 21).

 He died at Mission San Carlos Borromeo de Carmelo on 26 July 1803.
 On his death he was succeeded by Esteban Tápis.